 I assure you that if I was the Other Man in this sort of circumstance (and I wasn’t — my ex-OW was single), I would not calmly accept someone informing my wife or coming after me physically or threatening my job.

-Consider that holding on to this information instead of releasing it provides you power over the OM/OW — they know you have it and it may restrain them from interfering in our life ever again.
+Consider that holding on to this information instead of releasing it provides you power over the OM/OW.
+PERMANENTLY.
+They know you have this information and it may restrain them from interfering in our life ever again.
 If you give up this info, they won’t have much to lose and then all bets are off!

 Remember, the OM or OW (in most cases) didn’t have an affair specifically to hurt YOU.
 They did it to have their needs met, with your spouse as a WILLING PARTNER AND FULL PARTICIPANT, and, in general, they sincerely hoped that NOBODY would get hurt by this (including you), even if this was naive.

 Disclosure to the other spouse can HORRIBLY backfire in ways you haven’t considered.
 Provocation may result in you living in fear of retaliation.
+Or in the other spouse’s death.
+Or your spouse enraged that you took this step and scuttling any attempt at marital reconciliation.
 Do you want that?

 But this does point up yet one more way in which your telling her might cause more harm than good — it would deprive (your spouse’s affair partner) of the opportunity to do the right thing on (their) own, and thus would deprive the parties of the chance to work it out between them, to learn something from it, to grow and understand — as you, incidentally, were hoping to do in your own marriage. …Revelation of this affair is up to the parties involved.
 However painful this must be, (whether you are fixing things or getting divorced) you may as well try to start letting go.
 Letting go of the matter will free you to deal with more pressing matters of immediate concern in your own life — your marriage, your future, your own damaged trust, and the all-important job of raising your children.